Diversity Engagement Center

 The Indigenous nations and tribal communities of this land include the Chitimacha Tribe of Louisiana, the Coushatta Tribe of Louisiana, the Jena Band of Choctaw Indians, and the Tunica-Biloxi Indian Tribe of Louisiana.
 There are also several state-recognized tribes in Louisiana, which include the Biloxi-Chitimacha Confederation of Muskogee, Choctaw-Apache Community, Clifton Choctaw, Four Winds Tribe Louisiana Cherokee Confederacy, the Pointe-Au-Chien Indian Tribe, and the United Houma Nation.

-Take a moment to reflect and acknowledge the past's harms and mistakes and consider how we can each, in our own way, try to move forward in a spirit of reconciliation and right relationships in collaboration with Indigenous Peoples.
+Please take a moment to reflect and acknowledge the past's harms and mistakes and consider how we can each, in our own way, try to move forward in a spirit of reconciliation and right relationships in collaboration with Indigenous Peoples.